Opinion | Pelosi said it’s fine for lawmakers to trade stocks. She’s wrong.

 It’s clear that transparency isn’t enough.

-A bipartisan group of lawmakers has introduced the Ban Conflicted Trading Act, which would prohibit buying or selling individual stocks and from serving on corporate boards while in office.
+A bipartisan group of lawmakers has introduced the Ban Conflicted Trading Act, which would prohibit buying or selling individual stocks and serving on corporate boards while in office.
 This is a common-sense reform that would go a long way toward restoring trust in Congress.
 It would still allow lawmakers to invest in mutual funds and similar investments that are the most commonly used among everyday investors.

 Being a member of Congress should be about putting the American people first, not a lawmaker’s stock portfolio.